Twist Bioscience Corp (TWST): A Deep Dive into Its Performance P

 Twist Bioscience Corp: A Snapshot

-Twist Bioscience Corp is a synthetic biology company with a market cap of $1.29 billion.
+Twist Bioscience Corp is a synthetic biology company with a market cap of $1.18 billion.
 It develops a disruptive DNA synthesis platform to industrialize the engineering of biology.
 The company's DNA synthesis platform utilizes a proprietary semiconductor-based synthetic DNA manufacturing process that synthesizes DNA on silicon instead of on traditional well-plastic plates.
-This enables the production of high-quality synthetic DNA faster and more affordably, overcoming inefficiencies and powering cost-effective, rapid high-throughput synthesis.
+This innovative approach enables the production of high-quality synthetic DNA faster and more affordably, overcoming inefficiencies and powering cost-effective, rapid high-throughput synthesis.
 Geographically, it derives a majority of its revenue from the United States.
+The company's sales stand at $235.47 million, but it operates with a margin of -92.72%.

 Profitability Concerns